Buying Chicks & Chickens Online: Best Hatcheries (2024)

 My Pet Chicken is a hatchery located in Brooks, GA, and offers baby chicks, bantams, baby ducks, baby geese, hatching eggs, and pullets.
-The company didn’t start by selling chicks; they initially launched their website as an informational source of chicken-keeping info, offering breed guides and chicken-caring books.

 As of 2006, My Pet Chicken started selling backyard chicken products and announced the sale of baby chicks.
 Currently, they sell poultry, chicken coops, flock supplies, and books on chicken keeping.

 What differentiates My Pet Chicken from most other hatcheries is that they offer low minimum order quantities, except for shipping to Rhode Island, because of state laws.